Now, what I was going to say, that the Medicaid, sorry, Medicare under Obamacare is now going to start doing sex change operations is the point.

 Thank you very much.

-Well, I was uh raised in a democratic family, then just started cruising through the radio trying to find something that I could listen to and happen upon your show and was just somebody making sense.
+Well, I was raised in a Democratic family and then just started cruising through the radio trying to find something that I could listen to and happened upon your show and was just okay.

-So it wasn't what was I saying things that you hadn't heard before or things that you believed anyway.
+So it wasn't, was I saying things that you hadn't heard before or things that you believed anyway?

 And none of them could give me an answer.